Wednesday, March 11, 2026

 Exodus 10, Locusts, Darkness, and...

-Pharaoh continues to resist YHWH and Moses.
+Pharaoh continues to resist YHWH, Moses and Aaron.
 And so the plagues continue.
+There will be three more, two of them in this chapter.

 Then the LORD said to Moses, "Go to Pharaoh, for I have hardened his heart and the hearts of his officials so that I may perform these miraculous signs of mine among them that you may tell your children and grandchildren how I dealt harshly with the Egyptians and how I performed my signs among them, and that you may know that I am the LORD."

-Note the longterm view – telling your children and grandchildren.
-The eventual results will be dramatic.
-The news about the YHWH's work in Israel will spread.
-Forty years later, a woman, Rahab, will explain (in Joshua 2: 8-11) to several men the terror that came over Jericho when they heard the news about work of the God of Israelites, first in Egypt and later, in the desert.
+Note the long-term view – telling the story to one's children and grandchildren.
+The eventual results in Egypt will be dramatic.
+The news about YHWH's work in Israel will spread.
+Forty years later, a woman, Rahab, will describe (in Joshua 2: 8-11) the terror that came over Jericho when they heard the news about the actions of the God of Israelites, first in Egypt and later, in the desert.

 So Moses and Aaron went to Pharaoh and said to him, "This is what the LORD, the God of the Hebrews, says: `How long will you refuse to humble yourself before me?
 Let my people go, so that they may worship me.
 If you refuse to let them go, I will bring locusts into your country tomorrow.
 They will cover the face of the ground so that it cannot be seen.
 They will devour what little you have left after the hail, including every tree that is growing in your fields.
 They will fill your houses and those of all your officials and all the Egyptians--something neither your fathers nor your forefathers have ever seen from the day they settled in this land till now.'"
 Then Moses turned and left Pharaoh.